material-motion/material-motion/concepts/runtimes.md

 #### Essential state

 A Runtime can be paused.
-A new Runtime is initially playing (not paused).
+A new Runtime is initially paused.
 A paused Runtime will not forward events to its Actors.

     class Runtime
       var paused: Boolean